mostlybob/hugo-plus/docs/parameters.md

 	They are all disabled by default.
 Note, the Content's front matter supports a subset of the parameters for componets.
 This allows Content to override some of Section's components settings.
-	* componentdate - Enable/disable the date within the content's meta section
+	* components.date - Enable/disable the date within the content's meta section
-	* componentauthor - Enable/disable the author's name within the content's meta section
+	* components.author - Enable/disable the author's name within the content's meta section
-	* componentseries - Enable/disable the series' name within the content's meta section
+	* components.series - Enable/disable the series' name within the content's meta section
-	* componentshare_buttons - Enable/disable the share buttons for the article
+	* components.share_buttons - Enable/disable the share buttons for the article
-	* componentfollow_buttons - Enable/disable the follow buttons for the author or project
+	* components.follow_buttons - Enable/disable the follow buttons for the author or project
-	* component.categories - Enable/disable the categories that the content belongs to
+	* components.categories - Enable/disable the categories that the content belongs to
-	* component.tags - Enable/disable the tags that the content belongs to
+	* components.tags - Enable/disable the tags that the content belongs to
-	* component.pager - Enable/disable the buttons for the next and previous content
+	* components.pager - Enable/disable the buttons for the next and previous content
-	* component.comments - Enable/disable the comments section for the component
+	* components.comments - Enable/disable the comments section for the component
 			Can also be defined in the content's front matter for more fine-grained control.
-	* component.breadcrumbs - Enable/disable breadcrumbs showing the path to the current page
+	* components.breadcrumbs - Enable/disable breadcrumbs showing the path to the current page
-	* component.navbar - todo
-	* component.carousel - Shows a carousel defined within the content or section.
+	* components.carousel - Shows a carousel defined within the content or section.
 			See [Carousel's Parameters](carousel.md).
 			Setting can be overridden by content
-	* component.jumbotron - Shows a jumbotron defined within the content or section.
+	* components.jumbotron - Shows a jumbotron defined within the content or section.
 			See [Jumbotron's Parameters](jumbotron.md).
 			Setting can be overridden by content
-	* component.page_header - Enable/disable the title of the page above the
+	* components.page_header - Enable/disable the title of the page above the
-			component This is not shown on content pages.
+			component.
+Note, this is not shown on content pages.
+	* components.navbar - todo
-	* component.sidebar - todo
+	* components.sidebar - todo
-	* component.footer - todo
+	* components.footer - todo

 Comments parameters:
 	* comments.on_demand - Don't autoload the comments when the page is loaded

+Taxonomy paramters:
+	* taxonomy.show_pages -
+	* taxonomy.show_pages -

 # Content Parameters